 In the United Kingdom, an adult may change their name at any time.
 They may change their given name, their family name, or both.
-Other rules apply to children (PR).
-Can I Change my Child's Name ?
+Other rules apply to children (Parental Responsibility) Can I change my child's name ?

 The legal procedure

 Many Countries make it quite difficult to truly change your legal name.
 There are no such restrictions in the United Kingdom.
 A person can change their given name or family name, add names or rearrange their existing name, quite freely.

 The change does not have to be recorded centrally or approved by government.
 There is no legal process required for the change.
 Under our system of law, a person’s name arises from use and reputation.
 If a person uses a new name and becomes known by that name, the name is considered legally altered.
 A person simply starts to use the new name, and the change follows on from that.

 The only limit on change of name in England and Wales is that the change will not be recognised if done to deceive or defraud another person or organisation.
 So, a change of name intended to avoid debts or criminal liability would not be effective.

 Whilst there are no legal formalities required to change your name, most organisations will require some form of proof that the change has happened.